 An electric bicycle insurance policy can include cover for:

 Theft: This can cover the cost of a replacement bike if yours is stolen.

-Malicious or accidental damage: This can cover the cost of repairing or replacing your bike if it is damaged or vandalised.
+Malicious or accidental damage: This can cover the cost of repairing or replacing your electric bike if it’s damaged or vandalised.

-Personal accident: This can give you a lump sum pay out if you are seriously injured after an accident on your bike.
+Personal accident: This can give you a lump sum pay out if you’re seriously injured after an accident on your bike.

 Third party liability: This can cover the cost of any claims against you if you cause an accident while riding your bike.

-Most policies offer extra options you can add to your policy to increase your cover.
-You can add cover for things like:
+Most eBike insurance policies offer extras you can add to your policy to increase the level of cover on your electric bike insurance policy.

-Check each policy to make sure it gives you the cover you need before you buy.
+Check each eBike insurance policy carefully to make sure it gives you the cover you need before you go ahead and buy it.